RevenueCat/purchases-ios/README.md

 ### Getting out of the beta 😿
 #### Swift package manager

+- First, you'll need to remove the ReveneCat package from your project.
-- You need to update the package's repo rules to use `3.0.0 < 4.0.0`
+- Next, re-add it, but make sure you update the package's repo rules to use `3.0.0 < 4.0.0`

 #### Cocoapods